confio/tgrade-contracts/contracts/tgrade-dso/README.md

 with the aim of implementing a DSO (Decentralized Social Organization).
 It implements all the elements of the tg4 spec.

-Besides, tg4-based voting and non-voting participants membership, it also defines and implements DSO-related functionality for managing escrow deposits and redemptions, and for proposals voting, based on [CW3](https://github.com/CosmWasm/cosmwasm-plus/tree/master/packages/cw3).
+Besides tg4-based voting and non-voting participants membership, it also defines and implements DSO-related functionality for managing escrow deposits and redemptions, and for proposals voting, based on [CW3](https://github.com/CosmWasm/cosmwasm-plus/tree/master/packages/cw3).